-Unintentionally Sympathetic: Lilith was obviously never meant to be liked by the target audience, but after seeing her fearing for her and her babies' life, and then seeing her reaction to Vergil shooting her stomach to kill the child, many people began to feel more remorse for her.
+Unintentionally Sympathetic: Lilith was obviously not intended to be 'nice', but after seeing her fearing for her and her babies' life, and then seeing her reaction to Vergil shooting her stomach to kill her child, a few players felt sorry for her.

 Visual Effects of Awesome: At one point during Bob Barbas' Boss Fight, he teleports you to another place where you fight mooks, and the camera behaves like an actual helicopter camera from a news program.
 It makes the whole encounter look like a cutscene you're controlling.

 Wangst: Vergil in the Vergil's Downfall DLC.
 He spends the entire DLC complaining about how everything went wrong and blames Dante for everything and ends up whining about how their mother loved Dante more then him.

 What Do You Mean, It's Not Political?: The cultural satire is not subtle, but nor is it the game's primary focus — just part of the bombastic, over-the-top and silly window dressing.
 The plot is largely a character story.

 What Measure Is a Non-Badass?: Poor Kat seems to get thrown into the Keiko and Yuki club by the haters utterly ignoring the fact that she endured similar torments to Dante but without his supernatural resilience and successfully holds out under Mundus's torture to protect Dante and Vergil, then goes on to give them a detailed interior plan of the building she was held in after her rescue as well as specifics of how to get around security.